lisophorm/LuckyShared/NOTES-JOE.md

 GLOBALS: I have created a single .env in the back-end.
 I could have expanded it to have development and production

+SEO: I have used actual href links

+FILTER: I created a sample filter for categories